 After getting out of the car and walked into the store, I got my cart, and so did Kelly!
 “I need to pick up a few things.”
-No asking me if they could, just decided to shop!
+Kelly did not ask me if this was okay, just decided to shop!
 I was a little put off, but still shopped.

 I spotted some fruit that I wanted, and put it in the cart.
-Kelly zoomed by.
+Kelly zoomed in a different direction.

 I decided to buy some chicken, I had to FLAG Kelly down like a cab in a rainstorm!
 “Is this chicken expired?
 What is the price?”
-With a two second glance at the package, obviously understanding my questions, “Its fine, $3.29,” swish.
-Kelly had zoomed off again.
+With a two second glance at the package, obviously understanding my questions, “Its fine, $3.29,”… Swish – Kelly had zoomed off again.

 I bought a few other things, and each time I need visual information or prices or food quality, Kelly was not around and was doing own shopping!

 When I went to the front of the store to check out, I was beyond frustration, Kelly finally caught up to me.
 Kelly’s decided to go first.
-And, then bagged a lot of meat for the BBQ.
+And, then bagged a lot of stuff.
 My stuff was next.
 I had to, you know, remind Kelly, who was chatting with the Cash person, “…How much…? …Total?”
 Kelly’s replies were atypical of a professional intervenor.
 Seemingly Kelly had adopted an I’ve-got-better-things-to-do attitude.

 Being a new user of Intervenor services, I was not sure if it was my place to, you know, tell Kelly “This is my time.
 You can do your own shopping later.
 You are working now.”
 I was not confident about confrontation.

 It crossed my mind, sometime later, as I was writing long email to the boss, that it looks like Kelly had been doing this for quite a while.
 It just seemed to flow in that vein, that Kelly knew that personal shopping with clients is just fine.
 No one bothered to raise their voice.